 - Karl Pillemer, Associate Dean of Outreach and Extension, Chair, (ex officio)

-- So-Yeon Yoon, DEA Majors
+- Rhonda Gilmore, DEA Majors

 - Frances Kozen, FSAD Majors

 - Bernadette Soto Parr - Office of Student and Career Development